-The Minnesota Invasive Terrestrial Plants and Pests Center has been able to fund 48 research projects to date.
+The Minnesota Invasive Terrestrial Plants and Pests Center has been able to fund over 70 research projects to date (as of 2025).
 Each project addresses a top-rated terrestrial invasive species and at least one of the following research themes: early detection, management alternatives, response to climate change, and socio-economic impact.

 All of MITPPC’s past and present projects are listed below by the species studied.
 If a species is not listed, we have not funded any research about it yet.
 Likewise, not each species ranked as a top threat may have a project associated with it yet.